CitraBlue St. Augustine’s Certification Process – An Interview with Dr. Phil Busey

 Turfgrass producers of CitraBlue St. Augustinegrass do their own inspection as well and are responsible for providing a quality product.
 By having a third party association inspect fields as well, there is an extra level of security that the consumer is getting what they paid for.
 The final planted field would not normally be certified, but all the stages before that step would be.

-Check out some of our previous blogs for more information on CitraBlue St. Augustine such as our CitraBlue St. Augustine Acreage Map, which contains our current availability and projected 2020 acreage, or CitraBlue St. Augustine’s Research & Breeding Process.
+Learn more about CitraBlue St. Augustine here, or check out some of our previous articles for more information such as CitraBlue St. Augustine Acreage Map, which contains our current availability and projected 2020 acreage, or CitraBlue St. Augustine’s Research & Breeding Process.

 CitraBlue™ ‘FSA1602’ St. Augustine grass was developed by the University of Florida’s turfgrass breeding program under a sponsored Research Service Agreement with the Turfgrass Producers of Florida, Inc. (TPF).
 CitraBlue St. Augustine is exclusively licensed to TPF by Florida Foundation Seed Producers, Inc., a direct support organization of the University of Florida.
-CitraBlue is marketed by Sod Solutions, Inc. and has become commercially available as of late 2019 with more widespread availability in the spring of 2020.
+CitraBlue is marketed by Sod Solutions, Inc. and is now available throughout Florida.